Parent-Child Relationships and Potential Problems

 The possible outcomes may also vary depending upon individual families, religion, culture, attitudes, ethnicity and resources available.

-- A family-focused approach is helpful in many clinical scenarios - eg, autism, drug dependence.
+- A family-focused approach is helpful in many clinical scenarios - eg, autistic spectrum disorders, drug dependence.

 - Counselling: family counselling and therapy, parental education and training.